zukiin/EmployeesTraining/README.md

 You need to have Node.js and Angular installed

-Open the terminal and cd into 'training-program' Install all the necessary packages
+Open the terminal and cd into 'training-program'

+Run npm install to install all the necessary packages

 Run 'ng serve' to run the application

 On your browser access 'localhost:4200'